 Oral anticoagulants are classified as high-risk medications, and if errors are made in dosing, monitoring or inappropriate administration, there is a real risk of bleeding, which appears to be greater with the use of warfarin compared to the newer oral anticoagulants.
 When the dose of the oral anticoagulants is excessive, bleeding is known to occur which adds to morbidity and cost of care.
-But if the dose is not therapeutic, then there is a risk of thrombosis which carries a far greater morbidity and mortality than hemorrhage.
-For those patients who do require oral anticoagulation, one may use bleeding risk scores to determine the risk of bleeding
+But if the dose is not therapeutic, then there is a risk of thrombosis which carries far greater morbidity and mortality than hemorrhage.
+For those patients who do require oral anticoagulation, one may use bleeding risk scores to determine the risk of bleeding.

 So far the limited data indicate that the newer oral anticoagulants are safer compared to warfarin, but long-term data on their safety are lacking.
 Hospitals should establish precautions at multiple levels to help minimize the occurrence of adverse events with these agents.